robertah/nlu_project/README.md

 # Natural Language Understanding - ETH Zurich, Spring 2018
-## Project1: RNN Language Modelling with Tensorflow and Continuation of Sentences
+## Project 1: RNN Language Modelling with Tensorflow and Continuation of Sentences

 The goal of this project was to build a simple language model based on a recurrent neural network with LSTM cells.

-**Note**: Tensorflow cells were used, but no  the actual RNN had to be built.
+**Note**: Tensorflow cells were used, but the actual RNN had to be built.

 ### Steps
-Part1: <br />
-A: Train the model and compute sentence perplexity on the evaluation set <br />
+Part 1 - A: Train the model and compute sentence perplexity on the evaluation set <br />
-B: Use word embeddings (word2vec), then repeat step A <br />
+Part 1 - B: Use word embeddings (word2vec), then repeat step A <br />
-C: Increase hidden dimensionality, then repeat step A <br />
+Part 1 - C: Increase hidden dimensionality, then repeat step A <br />
-Part 2: <br />
-Predict the next word given the previous hidden state and the previous word.
+Part 2: Predict the next word given the previous hidden state and the previous word.

 ### Files